shugonta/tweetsharp/README.markdown

             }

             // Strategy 3 - All model objects store their raw content in RawSource, even if serialization fails;
-            // This means you can check to see if the content is a real error vs. a failed deserialization TwitterError error = service.Deserialize<TwitterError>(mentions.First());
+            // This means you can check to see if the content is a real error vs. a failed deserialization.

+            TwitterError error = service.Deserialize<TwitterError>(mentions.First());
             if(!string.IsNullOrEmpty(error.ErrorMessage))
             {